parkjumsun/RPC-on-raspberrypi/README.md

 Below is an approximate structure of our project where we first load the implemented functions as a kernel module and then access them through a developed library to utilize the kernel functions:
 <img width = "70%" src="https://user-images.githubusercontent.com/126436201/249140026-74e71820-c780-49aa-b4b7-81dbb9a12cef.png">

+# project environment
+This project is implemented in the C programming language and utilizes certain kernel functions.
+Therefore, it is necessary to install the appropriate kernel version to use it. my test environment is like this
+   - language: C
+   - environment: Raspbian OS(kernel version 4.19) / ubuntu 20.04(kernel version 5.4.0)

+# setup
+first, you must compile c code and create .ko file.
+The provided makefile in conjunction with the code serves as a template for generating the .ko file. afterward the following steps can be followed to proceed with the project.

+1. load kernel module
+   - sudo insmod XX.ko
+2. make device file
+   - sudo sh mknod.sh
+3. compile your own code including _lib.c file

 # Implemented RPC